-This Hush Puppies recipe is one of our favorites!
+This Hush Puppies Recipe is one of our favorites!
 The first time I had Hush Puppies I was completely hooked.
-Crispy on the outside, soft in the middle.
+Crispy on the outside, soft and fluffy in the middle.
 They are seriously addicting and I dare anyone to eat just one.

 History of Hush Puppies